-- The Indian River Clerk has stopped issuing driver’s license suspensions and sending accounts to collections until further notice.
+- Indian River Clerk has suspended driver’s license suspensions and sending accounts to collection until further notice. (no longer in effect)

 - Lake County: The Clerk’s Office extended the period to pay for traffic tickets online from 30 to 60 days.(No longer in effect)

 - Lee County: Court Payment due dates have been extended until July 3rd.
 (No longer in effect)